2baggg/2baggg/README.md

 Currently, I am pursuing an M.S. in Data Science at Florida Polytechnic University and an M.S. in Computer Science with a focus on Machine Learning at Karlsruhe University of Applied Sciences.
 I also hold a B.S. in Business Informatics.
 My academic and professional background combines data science, software engineering, business intelligence, and digital transformation.

+## About Me

+- Data Science and Computer Science student
+- Interested in Machine Learning, AI, Data Analytics, and Software Development
+- Experience with Python, PyTorch, TensorFlow, Pandas, NumPy, SQL, Power BI, and Git
+- Professional experience at Porsche Digital, IBM Deutschland, Bosch, HanseVision, and Porsche AG
+- Passionate about building practical AI and data-driven solutions

 ## My Story

 Before I found my way into Computer Science, I actually came from a completely different background: I trained as a pharmaceutical technical assistant.
 For a long time, my path was closely connected to medicine, science, and the question of how complex systems work.